 As each issue is taken care of, your record will be cleared of any holds placed by housing or the health center.
 You will then meet with a representative of the college (usually somebody from the construction department) to walk through the on-line registration process.
 By the time you finish this process (it really is fairly easy), you will have registered for your first semester.When will I be able to register for subsequent semesters?
 As soon as you are admitted to the university, you will receive a username and password for the campus portal program called MyFSU.
 Typically, you will use MyFSU to register for your first semester.
 About midway through your first semester, you will be assigned a registration date for the next semester.
 To check for your registration date, you need to log into your MyFSU account, click on the tab for My Academics and follow the links to Student Services then Registration and Registration Status.
 This screen will also list the faculty member assigned as your advisor.
 You will need to meet with your advisor prior to registration to have your Advisor Hold removed.
 (Click here for more information about advising and registration.)

 Your first day to register is selected based on the number of completed credits that you have attained.
 That is, seniors get first choice.
 This is set up so those closer to graduation have the best chance of getting classes needed for graduation.
 Obviously, if you transferred in from another institution, any credits carried over or applied to your degree will usually be considered.How do I register?To register for any semester other than your first semester on campus, you must not have any holds on your account.
 This means that your medical records are up to date, you haven't upset housing, the Ferris 5-0 (five-oh, that is) isn't looking for you, AND you have met with your advisor!
 That's right, in the College of Technology you must first meet with your advisor.
 Your advisor will discuss your plans and review your performance.
 Together, you will select appropriate courses for the upcoming semester.
 Once complete, your advisor will sign a special form that you will have to deliver to Shari in the Department Office (Granger 227).
 Some advisors may remove the hold themselves right at the point when you meet with them.
-(Your advisor usually has these forms but you may prepare by picking up a Registration Clearance Form in Granger 227 or by clicking here.)
+(Your advisor usually has these forms but you may prepare by picking up a Registration Clearance Form in Granger 227.

 Once the form is processed or immediately after your advisor lifts the hold, you should